-The results of the workshop indicate there will be below normal significant fire potential across much of the Southern Area, including Texas, southwest Oklahoma and the eastern half of New Mexico during February and March.
-The area of below normal significant fire potential in the Southwest is expected to expand across New Mexico and eastern Arizona during April through June.
-However, the area of below normal significant fire potential across the Southeast is expected to transition to normal during April through June.
-Above normal significant fire potential will develop across northern Wisconsin and parts of Minnesota and the Upper Peninsula of Michigan during April through June.
-Elsewhere significant fire potential is expected to be normal.
+The results of the workshop indicate there will be above normal significant fire potential across portions of the Southern and Southwest Areas, including Florida and some of the southeastern states, western Texas and Oklahoma, and the eastern half of New Mexico and southeast Arizona during February and March.
+These areas are expected to expand further during the April through June period.
+An area of above normal significant fire potential centered across Tennessee is expected during the full period February through June.
+Elsewhere, significant fire potential is expected to be normal.
 The critical factors influencing fire potential for this outlook period are:

-- Precipitation: Frequent moderate to locally heavy precipitation has occurred over most of the southern tier of the U.S. since the fall of 2009. - Drought Conditions: Drought has been mitigated over most of the eastern U.S. and continued improvement is expected in the Southwest this winter. - Soil Moisture: Soil moisture values across northern Wisconsin, the western Upper Peninsula of Michigan, and eastern Minnesota are below average. - Fuels: Fuel moistures are above average from eastern New Mexico to the eastern seaboard.
+- Precipitation: Since October precipitation has been above normal in Minnesota and other parts of eastern area, but below normal in the Southwest, Texas, Florida and southeast. - Drought Conditions: Drought is occurring across portions of Texas the southeast and Florida - Soil Moisture: Soil moisture values across the southern and southeastern states are well below normal. - Fuels: Fuel moistures are above average from eastern New Mexico to the eastern seaboard.
 However, a small area of freeze-cured fuels exists in Florida.